infinum/wordpress-handbook/Development environment/Vagrant setup.md

 fi
 ```

-VVV uses Nginx as a web server, so the second file we need is `vvv-nginx.conf`
+VVV uses Nginx as a web server, so the second file we need is `vvv-nginx.conf`.

 ```sh
 server {